Building a Custom Automated Reach Schedule

-With a reach, we will disconnect the caller and then begin to dial out to your on-call staff list.
+With a reach, we will disconnect the caller and then our system will begin to dial out to your on-call staff list.

 During programming, your staff list and schedule may have been added.
 But if you haven't already added your schedule, please see our tutorials for Adding your Staff Members and Adding an On Call Schedule.
-You'll need to complete these steps before you can populate your schedule.
+You'll also need to create a Reach Message before you can populate your schedule.

 In this tutorial, you'll learn how to: